-Three books of my translations from Spanish to English have been published.
-The first is The Yage Drinker, the autobiography of the last shaman-chief of the Ecuadorian Siekopai Nation.
-The second is City in Winter and Other Stories and the third is Time.
-Both of these are collections of short fiction by the Ecuadorian author Abdon Ubidia.
-A translation of one of Abdon’s stories may be found here, as well as below, and another here.
+Four books of my translations from Spanish to English have been published.
+The first is The Yage Drinker, the autobiography of the last shaman-chief of the Ecuadorian Siekopai/Secoya Nation.
+The others are collections of short fiction by Ecuadorian writer Abdon Ubidia: City in Winter and Other Stories, Time: Philosophical and Scientific Fictions, and Funventions: A Book of Fantasies and Utopias.

 The man is sitting in front of the typewriter.
 Distractedly, he observes the keys, the springs, the sheet metal, that inextricable mechanism that can be seen in the intervals between the types.
 Sometimes his gaze rests on the ribbon, which he bought a week ago and which still stains the pages with an energetic, oily blue-black.
 He remains immobile while through his brain circulate furtive forms, vague ideas, imprecisions, which make him unaware of what he’s taking in with his eyes in his useless inventory of the icy baroquism of that old Remington, tall and black, like a machine that might have some purpose at a funeral, like a schematic instrument of evil.
 Something in his chest prevents him from working, or even adopting the proper posture of someone concentrating on work.
 His ideas are not organizing themselves in his head and he’s not doing much to organize them.
 It must be the theme of the story which is the problem.
 The theme of the story is death.
 The story which has asserted itself refers to the gradual decline of man who, little by little, because of a stupid flair for self-destruction, sets about undoing everything he has been and done in his life: his work, his relationships with friends and family, and lastly, his relationship with another character, Veronica, to whom he assigned in his world the role of nucleus, of organizing principle, around whom everything else articulated itself.
 Once everything that makes up his professional and personal life is destroyed, the protagonist’s suicide is nothing but an afterthought.
 And that’s the story.
 The man is almost finished with it.
 Only the last part remains to be written, the scene of the suicide.
 The man knows it by heart and could write it with his eyes closed.
 Nevertheless, he doesn’t do it, because, now that he thinks about it, he has a slight headache, a gentle hammering in the brain that extends the back of the eyes.
 He must need another pair of glasses.
 He should go to the ophthalmologist.
 But everything feels impossible now.
 The business of getting a new pair of glasses seems as far-off and difficult as working at the typewriter.
 He won’t go to the ophthalmologist.
 He won’t write either.
 Once, in these circumstances, he would have feared a night of insomnia, the inevitable punishment for a day of lost work.
 This time he’s not afraid of it.
 The man passes his hand across his face, across the back of his neck.
 Suddenly he makes an involuntary movement and knocks the pencil that he uses to underline things off the desk.
 He picks it up, examines it.
 He discovers that the point has broken off.
 He looks for the Gillette.
 It’s atop the very old, illustrated Larousse.
 He takes the Gillette and whittles a new point for the pencil.
 He puts down the pencil, put the Gillette on the Larousse and begins to write.
 But again, that inertia, that sense that it’s meaningless, stops him from tapping the machine’s keys.
 He lets his eyes dart around the walls of the room.
 But the Gillette is gleaming atop the illustrated Larousse.
 The gleam annoys him.
 He looks back at the ridiculous form of the Gillette: a weathered surface, two shiny parallels, and in the center something like a frightful mouth with half its teeth smashed out.
 He picks up the blade and hides it among the dictionary’s pages.
 He opens one of the drawers of his desk and places the Larousse there.
 But he thinks that that’s not the solution and opens the drawer and then the Larousse and searches for the Gillette.
 He picks it up carefully between finger and thumb, carries it to the window and throws it out onto the street.
 He breathes deeply, looks at his watch and sits back down in front of the typewriter, which he sometimes thinks of as his loom because he has imagined that the written pages that emerge from the top are a kind of cloth.
 Presently he discovers the open drawer of the desk.
 Inside it, wrapped in shadows, as if lurking there, is the old German Luger, loaded, ready to shoot.
 He quickly closes the drawer and involuntarily glances at the bottle of pills he left on the bookshelf jammed with disordered books.
 Wanting to make a joke, he wonders to himself how he could have remained so long in such a dangerous place without realizing it.
 The man gets up again, puts on his jacket, and goes out on the street.
 He’s abandoned that story that’s never going to end, at least not the way he planned it.
 He advances rapidly down the sidewalk.
 It’s important that he advance rapidly, pushing his way between the passersby.